jonahglover/react-seed/README.md

 # About
 This is a react seed project that enforces the Airbnb CSS and JSX style guide.

+# Blog Post
+Here's a post on my blog that explains all of the decisions.

+# TODO
+1. Githooks so that I can't push without the linter running
+2. Redux integration
+3. More demo features
+4. Tests for said demo features

 # Setup

 ## CSS Linter